-Border Force Officers and Assistant Officers work for Border Force, a department of the Home Office, which replaced some of the functions of the UK Border Agency.
+Border Force Officers work for Border Force, a department of the Home Office, which replaced some of the functions of the UK Border Agency.
 They manage UK border controls, enforcing immigration and customs regulations.

 You could be:

 enforcing rules on all goods (personal and commercial) allowed to enter and leave the UK, and make sure necessary taxes are paid

 using sniffer dogs to check for concealed drugs

 operating ePassport gates and processing passengers who hold biometric passports

 operating the EU/EEA and non-EEA primary control points (manual passport control), processing passengers according to the Immigration Act

 patrolling the coastline in one of the five boats which make up the HMRC fleet of cutters

 searching people, their luggage, cars and freight vehicles, ships and aircraft to check that the goods are as stated, that the right tax is paid and that no illegal items (such as counterfeit or pirated goods, illegal drugs, obscene material, endangered plants or animals, or firearms) are being taken in or out of the country

 removing illegal items, keep records of them and hold and caution offenders